d1024choi/ETRITrajPredChallenage/README.md

 Feel free to contact kimjy@etri.re.kr or d1024.choi@etri.re.kr

 ## Devkit
-'demo.py' in this repository visualizes the driving scene in a pickle file.
++ 'demo.py' in this repository visualizes the driving scene in a pickle file.
 Required libraries are described in 'libraries.py'.
++ 'argoverse2_to_qcnet_format.py' converts Argoverse2 format pickle files to the files compatible with QCNet. (https://github.com/ZikangZhou/QCNet).
+The original source code of QCNet is slightly modified to be trained on ETD.
+The training code as well as the trained network parameters will be released soon.

 <p align="center">
   <img src="IMG/ETD_vis.png" alt="ETD_vis" width="600"/>
 </p>

+## Evaluation Metric
+Commonly used evaluation metrics are **minADE** and **minFDE**.
+The followings are the equations for the two metrics.